 We regret that we cannot replace lost or stolen tickets.

-Refunds for tickets to special screenings
+Refunds for tickets to all other special event programming

 Exchange your free pass for a ticket at the box office.
 Mogul, Angel, Director, Film Maker, and Cineaste members should show their card at the box office to receive a free ticket.